thinkful-ei-orka/Petful-Client-Mandela-Sherry/README.md

 ## Adopt A Furry Friend

 Petful is an application for online adoption agencies for cat and dog like creatures.
 Users can view who is in line to adopt and watch their options change between cats and dogs in real time.
-Once a user enters their name, they can choose to adopt a cat or dog when they are first in line.
+Once a user enters their name to be placed in line, they can choose to adopt a cat or dog when they are first in line.
+Petful provides a little information about each creature for user to make an educated guess about which pet works best for their lifestyle.

 At Petful, we believe in quality over quantity and thus choose to offer a very limited amount of 'cats' and 'dogs' to our clients.
-Once in line, you can see which 'cat' or 'dog' is up for adoption along with a bit about them.
 When it's your turn, hurry because you'll have a limited amount of time to select your new 'furry friend!'

 ## Live Site